Traditional Maltese architecture with blue balconies representing properties eligible under the global residence programme.

 ● Cultural Adjustment

-When considering the global residence programme’s pros and cons, it is essential to take into account both the immediate advantages and potential challenges.
-Malta’s Global Residence Programme offers numerous benefits, such as visa-free travel, tax advantages, and a high quality of life.
-However, it also requires a significant financial investment and involves a complex application process.
+When considering the pros and cons of the global residence programme, it is essential to weigh the immediate pros along with potential cons.
+Malta’s Global Residence Programme offers numerous pros, such as visa-free travel, favorable taxation, and an acceptable standard of living.
+It also comes with a high financial investment and a complicated application process.

 FAQ